 The reason is often simple, yet not so understood.
 To sum it up: you simply didn’t pay enough taxes based on your income level.

-If you work for a company, your employer is responsible for deducting your income taxes based on your income tax bracket.
+If you work for a company, your employer is responsible for deducting your income taxes.
+Your employer will base this deduction on your income tax bracket.
 For example, in 2019, if you earned 47 630$ of taxable income, your federal income tax would be set at 15%.
 Where it often gets tricky, is when you are working for more than one employer, or when you are also self- employed.

 The reason for this being that your total earnings for the year might mean that you changed tax bracket.
 In that case, your employer might not be aware of this and only deduct based on what he believes is your yearly earnings.
 For example, if you make 45 000$ a year with one employer and also have a part time job making 5000$ a year, well you just bumped into the second federal tax bracket and will need to pay 20.5% on every dollar over 47 629$.
 Employer number 1 and employer number 2 might not be aware of this and only deduct 15% based on the first bracket.
 And that’s how you end up owing money you didn’t know you owed!